 Balancing Security with Functionality

-Maintaining non-human identity security without disrupting workflows is challenging.
-Overly restrictive controls can impede operations, while insufficient protocols opens the door to exploitation.
-This forces teams to navigate the tension between security and productivity, something the majority of teams struggle with.
+Maintaining non-human identities’ security without disrupting workflows is challenging.
+Overly restrictive controls can impede operations, while insufficient protocols open the door to exploitation.
+This forces teams to navigate the tension between security and productivity, which, according to our State of ASPM report, is a major struggle.

 Determining and enforcing the right level of access for non-human identities is complex.
 Granting excessive permissions creates security risks, as compromised identities can access sensitive systems far beyond their intended scope.